+- 4. Name of supervisor or branch manager: - 5.
+Check here if the mailing address of the business location is the same as the business location address provided above.
+Otherwise, complete the following:

+Mailing address:

-Sub-branch (members of the Mutual Fund Dealers Association of Canada only) 4.
-Name of supervisor or branch manager: Check here if the mailing address of the business location is the same as the business location address provided above.
-Otherwise, complete the following: Mailing address: (number, street, city, province, territory or state, country, postal code) (m) replacing Item 10 with the following: Item 10 Current employment, other business activities, officer positions held and directorships Complete a separate Schedule G for each of your current business and employment activities, including employment and business activities with your sponsoring firm and any employment and business activities outside your sponsoring firm.
+(number, street, city, province, territory or state, country, postal code),

+(m) replacing Item 10 with the following:

+Item 10 Current employment, other business activities, officer positions held and directorships

+Complete a separate Schedule G for each of your current business and employment activities, including employment and business activities with your sponsoring firm and any employment and business activities outside your sponsoring firm.
 Also include all officer or director positions and any other equivalent positions held, as well as positions of influence.
-The information must be provided whether or not you receive compensation for such services, and
+The information must be provided

-• whether or not any such position is business related.
+- whether or not you receive compensation for such services, and - whether or not any such position is business related.,